kartotherian/kartotherian/doc/commands.md

 ## Docker

-Included in the template is also a Dockerfile, allowing you to run an test your service in a production-like environment inside of a Docker container.
+Included in the template is also a Dockerfile, allowing you to run and test your service in a production-like environment inside of a Docker container.
 You need to have [docker](https://www.docker.com/) installed if you are on a Linux host, or [boot2docker](http://boot2docker.io/) in case of OSX/Windows hosts.